African-American socialism: African-Americans and the American Socialist Party

-The Socialist Party of America was composed largely of European immigrants, but its failure to engage with the reality of US race-relations contrasted sharply with that of the previous generation of migrant European radicals, such as the forty-eighters—many of whom took a firm anti-slavery stance during events such as the Camp Jackson affair.

-Not all African Americans left the Socialist Party of America, despite its "class first" rhetoric.
-1922 Frank Crosswaith backed by the Party ran for Congressman of New York.
+Not all African Americans left the Socialist Party of America though.
+1922 Frank Crosswaith, backed by the Party, ran for Congressman of New York.
 Crosswaith was a student of the Rand School of Social Science, a school opened by the Socialist Party of America.
-Crosswaith was an adamant backer of the Party, and idealized its class reformist ideologies as being ideal for African American socio-economic progression Harlem activist, unionist, and politician A. Philip Randolph joined the Party in 1916, the party would go on to financially support his radicalized magazine The Messenger, and would back him on a number of political ventures including running for comptroller and secretary of state in New York.
+Crosswaith was an adamant backer of the Party, and saw its class reformist ideologies as being ideal for African American socio-economic progression.
+Harlem activist, unionist, and politician A. Philip Randolph joined the Party in 1916; the party would go on to financially support his radicalized magazine The Messenger, and would back him on a number of political ventures including running for comptroller and secretary of state in New York.
 They would each remain active members of the Party late into their lives, as they went on to lead and participate in various labor and union organizations.